Reginald DesRoches: Rice University

 Before his presidency at Rice University, DesRoches served as provost, the chief academic officer of Rice and its 7,500 students, eight schools and more than 700 faculty.
 He previously served as the William and Stephanie Sick Dean of Engineering at the George R. Brown School of Engineering at Rice.
 In this position, DesRoches provided leadership to a top-ranked engineering school with nine departments, 137 faculty and 2,500 students.

 His research interests include the design of resilient infrastructure systems under extreme loads and the application of smart and auto-adaptive materials.
 He has published some 300 articles and delivered more than 100 presentations in 30 countries.

-A fellow of the American Society of Civil Engineers (ASCE) and the society’s Structural Engineering Institute (SEI), DesRoches served as the key technical leader in the response of the United States to the 2010 Haiti earthquake, taking a team of 28 engineers, architects, city planners and social scientists to study the impact of the earthquake.
+A fellow of the American Society of Civil Engineers and the society’s Structural Engineering Institute, DesRoches served as the key technical leader in the response of the United States to the 2010 Haiti earthquake, taking a team of 28 engineers, architects, city planners and social scientists to study the impact of the earthquake.
 He has participated in numerous congressional briefings to underscore the role university research plays in addressing the failing infrastructure in the U.S.and enhancing its resilience to natural hazards.
 DesRoches has served as thesis adviser to 30 doctoral candidates and 17 master’s students.

-DesRoches chairs the National Institute of Standards and Technology (NIST) Construction Safety Team Advisory Committee (NCST) and is on the advisory board for the National Hazards Engineering Research Infrastructure (NHERI) Simulation Center and the California Department of Transportation Seismic Advisory Board.
-He previously served on the National Academies Resilient America Roundtable (RAR), the National Science Foundation’s Engineering Advisory Committee and the Global Earthquake Modeling Scientific Board.
+DesRoches chairs the Construction Safety Team Advisory Committee of the National Institute of Standards and Technology.
+He is also on the advisory board for the National Hazards Engineering Research Infrastructure.
+He previously served on the National Academies Resilient America Roundtable (RAR), the National Science Foundation’s Engineering Advisory Committee, and the Global Earthquake Modeling Scientific Board.